 Not every city has a fenced off-leash park for dogs, but we recommend trying it out if you are lucky enough to have one.
 A fenced-in, off-leash dog park is a great area to work on dog recall training sessions or refreshers.

 5. Leap of Faith

 The last step is usually the hardest as it involves a little faith.
-If your dog has nailed the previous activities, knows his commands, doesn’t stray too far without coming back to check in on you, and doesn’t get too distracted by other dogs and people, then it’s time to set him free.
+If your dog has nailed the previous activities, knows his commands, doesn’t stray too far without coming back to check in on you, and doesn’t get too distracted by other dogs and people, it’s time to set him free.

 Keep a very close eye on him and practice calling him back and rewarding him every few minutes.
-Choose a distance that you are comfortable with and when he gets too far, call him back, reward him, and set him free again.
+Choose a distance you are comfortable with and when he gets too far, call him back, reward him, and set him free again.

 Lots of parks for people allow dogs, but not always off-leash.
 This could be in residential areas where dogs could get onto private property, public parks with landscaped gardens, parks designed for young children, and even areas that are just too high traffic to be safe for dogs to roam off-leash.

 Leash requirements on walking trails are also important for the safety of your dog and others.
-While your dog may be ready to ditch the leash, other dogs may not, and may never be because they aren’t comfortable getting too close to other dogs.
+While your dog may be ready to ditch the leash, other dogs may not and may never be because they aren’t comfortable getting too close to other dogs.

 Keeping your dog on a leash in these areas will ensure that your dog doesn’t introduce himself to a nervous, scared, or aggressive dog by mistake.
 It will also reduce your dog’s possible interactions with wildlife.